 Data which is currently being stored in the Azure DB is coming from three sources.
-NavigateLA offers map data which provides asset and pin IDs which help us ID property lines.
+NavigateLA offers data which provides asset and pin ID's which help us ID property lines.
 The majority of the data comes from the rover which provides the data it analyzes from the sidewalks it scans.
 Lastly, the GoPro not only provides images but a complete table of EXIF Data which we extract using a python code.

 The rover data is our main source of information.
 It mainly consists of numeric data which the rover creates by calculating the sidewalk's slope.
-This data includes GPS coordinates, slope percentages, accelerometer reads, date, and a sidewalk ID used to associate the data to a certain sidewalk.
+This data includes GPS coordinates, slope percentages, accelerometer reads, date, angle, and a Pin ID used to associate the data to a certain property.
 This will be the information that will be constantly displayed and used to calculate whether a sidewalk is in need of repair.
-This data will also be used to piece together the rover sidewalk shape and GoPro metadata tables.
-The data in these tables can be accessed through the use of a sidewalk ID.
-At the moment, all data will be retained in one table unless it reaches its row entry limit, after which subsequent duplicate tables will be created to store additional data.
-All data added to the Azure DB is currently being inputted manually after each rover session.
+This data will also be used to piece together the Navigate LA and GoPro tables.
+The Pin ID will be used to link the Rover table to the NavLA table and a unique ID will be used to link the images from the GoPro to its corresponding data on the rover.
+At the moment, all data will be retained until the DB is full--steps to prevent hitting the DB cap are in the works.
+All data added to the Azure DB is currently being imputed manually and with some automation through blob storage.